Q: I wish to get involved with FAANG activites but there seems that a lot is going on.

 the data portal site, to understand and observe your obligations.

 You may continue to see the rest of the text if you READ and AGREE to above principals;

 otherwise please STOP Here.

 this screen shot:

-The data portal site is designed to use filters for users to browse into the data.
+The data portal site is designed to use filters for users to browse into the data with

-Users can easily select or de-select filters to change the scope through which data are
+proper focus.
+Users can easily select or de-select filters to change the scope through